actioncrew/actionstack/projects/actionstack/README.md

+# ActionStack

-ActionStack is a powerful Angular library designed to enhance state management in web applications.
-It integrates seamlessly with Angular best practices, providing a scalable and maintainable approach to managing application state while handling asynchronous operations effectively.
+A powerful and flexible state management library designed to provide a scalable and maintainable approach for managing application state in modern JavaScript and TypeScript applications.
+It seamlessly integrates with your project, offering advanced features such as handling asynchronous actions, reducers, and side effects like epics and sagas.

 [redux-docs](https://redux.js.org/)
 [observable-docs](https://redux-observable.js.org/)